The Sonicare Elite 9500 |

 Should you use one of these on cosmetic dental work?
-Absolutely, says Dr. Hall.
+No problem at all, says Dr. Hall.
 As long as the bristles are soft, one of these models could work very well for helping to maintain cosmetic dental work.
 We do recommend using a gentle toothpaste such as Supersmile whitening toothpaste, though.
 An abrasive toothpaste could damage cosmetic bonding.

 Related information: